Lleyton Hewitt: 2001: US Open title, Masters Cup trophy, No. 1

 Hewitt started off the 2001 season well by winning the title in Sydney.
-He went on to win back-to-back tournaments in Queen's and 's-Hertogenbosch.
+He went on to win back-to-back tournaments in Queen's and Hertogenbosch.
 He captured his first Grand Slam singles title at the US Open, comprehensively defeating former world No. 1 Yevgeny Kafelnikov in the semi-finals, and four-time champion Pete Sampras the next day in straight sets (7-6, 6-1, 6-1).
 This win made Hewitt the most recent male player to win a Grand Slam singles and doubles title during his career.
-The Australian went on to win the Tokyo Open, and he again qualified for the year-end Tennis Masters Cup, held in Sydney.
+He went on to win the Tokyo Open, and he again qualified for the year-end Tennis Masters Cup, held in Sydney.
 During the tournament, Hewitt won all matches in his group; with his round-robin victory against Pat Rafter, Hewitt secured the year-end world No. 1 ranking for the first time.
 Hewitt went on to defeat Sébastien Grosjean in the final to take the title and cement his position as the world number one.